 • Bonuses and Incentives: Performance-based compensation, such as bonuses or incentives, rewards employees for achieving specific goals or exceeding expectations.
 This type of fair compensation can significantly boost motivation, and improve employee relations.

-• Benefits Packages: Comprehensive benefits, such as health insurance, retirement plans, and paid time off, are a crucial part of fair compensation.
+• Benefits Packages: Comprehensive benefits, such as health insurance, retirement plans, and paid time off, are a crucial part of fair compensation and form some of the best small business benefits packages.
 These benefits support employee mental health and well-being, contributing to a healthier and more productive work environment.

 • Equity and Stock Options: For certain roles, especially in startups and high-level positions, fair compensation may include equity or stock options.
 This form of compensation allows employees to share in the company’s long-term success and growth.